MaxThors/UW_final_project/README.md

 [Google Slides Presentation](https://docs.google.com/presentation/d/1o12XOvr3tCzIAZenm0lMi9tgW_xn3FhA8FbdcHNaUy4/edit#slide=id.gdc1ec10833_0_77)

-We selected this topic to determine what ice cream flavor would be the best for our new ice cream company.
-For our new flavor, we want a specialty flavor.
-Our source data is several csv files from Kaggle that compiled flavors and customer reviews from four different ice cream companies.
-The flavor dataset includes the company, name of the flavor, and a description.
-The review dataset includes an overall product rating from 1-5, votes on whether or not other customers found each review helpful, and a written-out review that includes an individual consumer star rating of their product experience ranging from 1-5.

 We will use Natural Language Processing (NLP) to parse out the written reviews in order to determine which words are most associated with higher ratings so we can better determine a flavor for our specialty ice cream.
 This process will help us finalize our decision on a new specialty flavor and maximize efficiency in our product development process.